Khaivdo/How-to-train-an-Object-Detector-using-Tensorflow-API-on-Ubuntu-16.04-GPU/README.md

 ### 2.5 Configure the Object Detection Training Pipeline ###

-Open the .config file in *ObjectDetection/training* and change the number of desired objecst that you have, directory paths to pre-trained model, .record files and your label_map.
+Navigate to C:\tensorflow1\models\research\object_detection\samples\configs and copy the faster_rcnn_inception_v2_coco.config file into the *Object_detection\training* directory.Open the .config file and change the number of desired objecst that you have, directory paths to pre-trained model, .record files and your label_map.
 Num_examples is the number of images that you put in the *ObjectDetection/data/test* directory.

 - *10* |   num_classes: 3
 - *107* |  fine_tune_checkpoint: "/home/james/Desktop/ObjectDetection/faster_rcnn_inception_v2_coco_2018_01_28/model.ckpt"